nwerc/docs/styleguide.md

 Try to keep the Latex code as clean as possible, avoiding contorted tweaks to get your problem to look like you want.
-It should be possible to convert the problem statement to both pdf and html reliably.
+It should be possible to convert the problem statement to both PDF and HTML reliably.

-- We use British English for the statements.
+- We use [Oxford English](https://en.wikipedia.org/wiki/Oxford_spelling) for the statements.
   - Use Oxford commas when needed.
+  - There should be no comma following "e.g." or "i.e.", but preferably, use full phrases like "for example" or "that is".
+  - Use a small letter after a colon: like this.
   - Use en-dash when needed -- do not use the longer em dash.
-  - Note the difference between "number" and "amount": the first is for countable things (e.g., number of times), while the latter is for uncountable things (e.g., amount of time).
+  - Note the difference between "number" and "amount": the first is for countable things (e.g. number of times), while the latter is for uncountable things (e.g. amount of time).
 - Variable names: use lower case `$n$`, `$m$`, etc for numeric variables.
   For other types of variables, e.g. set-valued variables, upper case may be better.
 - The default is to use $1$-based indexing of e.g. nodes in graphs and